ropelinen/rasterizer/README.md

 - Contains a visual studio project which has been tested on VS2013 and VS2015
 - VS2012 is not supported as the project uses C99 (mainly mixed code and variables)
 - Use Production build configuraion, it's the most optimized one
+- The required texture and a font are provided in the bin folder

 ## Features
 - Depth buffer